sait-wbdv/fall-2021/src/courses/cpnt265/day05.md

 - New daily schedule
     - Tony available for one-on-ones and support from 8-9am
     - Breakout rooms open after morning announcements
+- New Achievements:
-- New Achievement: 5 bonus points for presentation slides
+    - 5 bonus points for presentation slides
+    - Codepen/github portfolio projects?
+    - Bounties?
 - Review Presentation schedule
 - Still waiting on DSGN 270 submissions
 - Don't forget: You need to make a submission to Brightspace before Tony can enter marks for achievements